busrayesilbas1/StockApplication/README.md

 * **API Endpoint Testing with Postman**
   - In addition to unit and integration tests, all API endpoints have been tested using Postman to ensure they behave as expected with different scenarios.

+* **Load Testing with Apache JMeter**
+  - Multiple users can use the system simultaneously.
+To ensure the system can handle concurrent users, load testing was performed using Apache JMeter.
+The results confirm that the system supports multiple simultaneous users effectively.

 ## Troubleshooting
 * **401 Unauthorized Error:** The request has not been applied because it lacks valid authentication credentials.
 Ensure you are logged in with valid credentials.
 * **403 Forbidden Error:** The server understood the request, but refuses to authorize it.
 The client does not have the necessary permissions for the resource.
 Ensure you have the correct role (ADMIN or USER) when accessing endpoints.